VocBench System Administration Manual

 If the history or validation functionalities are required for projects connected to the separate triple store, then the component of Semantic Turkey for tracking changes in the repositories has to be deployed inside the connected store.

-The component, which is implemented as a sail layer for triple stores compliant with RDF4J's Sail Stack mechanism, is available as a jar file called st-changetracking-sail-<version>.jar, deployed inside the system/it/uniroma2/art/semanticturkey/st-changetracking-sail/<version> directory of Semantic Turkey.
+The component, which is implemented as a sail layer for triple stores compliant with RDF4J's Sail Stack mechanism, is available as a jar file called st-changetracking-sail-<version>.jar, deployed into the lib ( for VB3 version < 12 it is instead: system/it/uniroma2/art/semanticturkey/st-changetracking-sail/<version>) directory of Semantic Turkey.

 This jar file has to be copied inside the lib directory of the connected triple store in order to enable the history validation functionalities.